uviclibraries/excel/intro-functions.md

 <img src="images/dot-operator4.gif" style="width:350px;">

 The final step here is to make sure the multiplication is skipping the first row, which contains the names of the columns rather than the values.
-For this, you can use the DROP function learned above:
+For this, you can use the DROP function learned above: ```=C:C```

 <img src="images/dot-operator5.gif" style="width:350px;">